korpling/pepperModules-TEIModules/README.md

 Italian, French.
 To choose a language, use the respective ISO 639-1 language code(en, de, it, fr).
 If no value or a non-supported value is set, the tokenizer will default to English.

-### TEIImporter.metadata.redundant.remove

-When handling metadata, the TEIImporter uses default mappings(reference…) and mappings set by the user.
-This flag decides whether more than one SMetaAnnotation can contain the same information when metadata mappings are used.
-If set true, redudant metadata will be deleted.

-### TEIImporter.annotation.default.remove

-By default there is an annotation added to each SNode to indicate which element is responsible for this SNode.
-This flag disables adding these annotations.

-### TEIImporter.annotation.namespace

-To differentiate annotations with the same name, it is possible to add the namespace coming from TEI to annotations.
-Example:
-> ```<a attr="good"> text </a> <b attr="good"> text </b>```

-Here enabling this flag would add the namespaces "a" and "b" to the "attr=good" annotations.

-### TEIImporter.annotation.element.rename

-A large number of annotations in Salt comes from the element names existing in TEI.
-To be able to differentiate, e.g. two struct coming first from <p> and second from <phr>, a generic annotation is used.
-The default is to use the element-name.
-The tag.rename flag allows customization for the key of such an annotation.
-The following format has to be met:
-> tag.rename = pb:PNAME;graphic:Grafikname;phr:Phrase

-### TEIImporter.annotation.value.rename

-The values.rename flag is very similiar to tag.rename, beside here the name of the value of the annotation can be customized in this case.
-The format is:
-> values.rename = pb:PBVALUE;graphic:GrafikAnnotationValue;phr:PhraseValue

-### TEIImporter.metadata.rename

-In addition to(or even replacing) the default metadata key mappings, the user is able to set his own metadata key mappings with this flag.
-The following example illustrates this:
-> mapping.rename = /fileDesc/publicationStmt/pubPlace:Ort

-### TEIImporter.element.generic.node

-By default elements without a nongeneric handling in the importer are added as hierarchical nodes.
-You can also import them as spans or ignore them.
-> generic.node = span

-> generic.node = false

-Values different than "struct", "span" or "false" will make the importer ignore elements without a nongeneric as well.

-### TEIImporter.element.generic.attribute

-By default attributes to elements without nongeneric handling are ignored.
-To add these attributes enable this flag.

-### TEIImporter.metadata.lastpartonly

-Enabling this flag triggers the deletion of everything from metadata keys but what is after the last '/'. '@' characters are also removed.

-### TEIImporter.metadata.remove

-This flag enables the mechanism to exclude certain metadata defined by the keys in ExcludeMetadataList.

-### TEIImporter.metadata.remove.list

-List of keys of metadata to be omitted.
-Keys have to be separated by ";", e.g.:
-> ExcludeMetadataList = bibl;date;/fileDesc/publicationStmt/pubPlace

-### TEIImporter.annotation.token.span

-By enabling this flag annotations for tokens are additionally imported as spans.